view() CSS function

 }

 While scrolling down, note how the inset values 50% 10% cause the animation to start when the element is 10% from the bottom of the scrollport and to finish when it is 50% from the top.
 As the animation progresses along the timeline, the subject grows.
-Conversely, when scrolling up, the animation proceeds in reverse, starting at 50% from the top, moving backward through the keyframes, and ending at 10% from the bottom.
+When scrolling up the animation proceeds in the reverse direction, starting at 50% from the top, moving backward through the keyframes, and ending at 10% from the bottom.
 So, as the animation runs backward, the subject shrinks.

 An important point to remember is that the animation lasts only as long as the subject element is within view, which is defined here by 50% 10% inset values.